 I promise to do my best to help animals in my community.
-I will show respect towards all animals and will try to help make the world a better place for them.
+I will show respect toward all animals and will try to help make the world a better place for them.
 I will make responsible choices in caring for my own pets and in dealing with wildlife.
-I will try to share what I learn from the Allen County SPCA about animals to help teach others in my community.
+I will try to share what I learn about animals from the Allen County SPCA to help teach others in my community.

 Is your birthday coming up?

 Ask your friends to bring a gift for our dogs and cats to your party!
 They can bring food or toys for our homeless cats and dogs.